Regulares: Spanish Civil War

 In 1936 the Spanish "Army of Africa" (totaling 30,000 in the Legion and Moroccan Regulares regiments) formed part of the rebellion led by General Franco against the Republican Government in Madrid.
 In the crucial initial phase of the Spanish Civil War, the rebels were able to airlift a significant number of Moroccan troops plus legionnaires across the Straits of Gibraltar, with German and Italian assistance, in order to become the shock troops of the Nationalist battles.
 The professionalism and brutality of the Army of Africa played a major part in early Nationalist successes.
-As the war continued five more grupos of Regulares infantry were raised plus two of cavalry (the 1st Cavalry Group based in Teutan and the 2nd Cavalry Group in Melilla).
+As the war continued five more grupos of Regulares infantry were raised plus two of cavalry (the 1st Cavalry Group based in Tetuan and the 2nd Cavalry Group in Melilla).

 The Regulares with their experience of North African warfare proved to be excellent combatants in the open countryside while advancing from Seville to Madrid during August - November 1936.
-However they subsequently proved less adapt at street fighting in unfamiliar urban environments.
+However they subsequently proved less adept at street fighting in unfamiliar urban environments.
 With the raising of substantial Nationalist forces in mainland Spain the role of the Regulares diminished but they retained a key function as shock troops until the end of the Civil War.
 Conspicuous in Franco's victory parade in Madrid in 1939, the Regulares were the most decorated units of the Nationalist forces.
 The numbers of the Army of Africa doubled in the course of the war to about 60,000.